Luffyingw/bigbang-mobile/README.md

 1. install react-native-cli@2.0.1
 2. install node@latest (mine is v8.11.1).
 It comes with npm (mine is 5.6.0)
 3. install git
 4. install vscode IDE (with powerful extensions and all-in-one view. debuggable in IDE instead of browser.
-Debugger runner integrated with react-native)
+Debugger runner integrated with react-native).
+Install "React-Native tools" extension.
-5. have aws account.
+5. Have an aws account.

 ### To get started